cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/security.rst

     "actions": ["READ", "WRITE", "ADMIN"]
   }

+.. highlight:: console

 The ``entity`` object is mandatory in a revoke request.

 - If both ``principal`` and ``actions`` are not provided, then the API revokes all privileges on the specified entity for all principals.
 - If ``entity`` and ``principal`` are provided, but ``actions`` is not, the API revokes all actions (``READ``, ``WRITE``, ``ADMIN``, and ``EXECUTE``) on the specified entity for the specified principal.